 UE-associated signalling: When F1AP messages associated to one UE uses the UE-associated logical F1-connection for association of the message to the UE in gNB-DU and gNB-CU.

 UE-associated logical F1-connection: The UE-associated logical F1-connection uses the identities GNB-CU UE F1AP ID.
 For a received UE associated F1AP message the gNB-CU and gNB-DU identify the associated UE based on the GNB-CU UE F1AP ID IE. The UE-associated logical F1-connection may exist before the F1 UE context is setup in gNB-DU.

+gNB-CU: as defined in 38.401[4]

+gNB-DU: as defined in 38.401[4]

+gNB: as defined in 38.300[x]

+en-gNB: as defined in 37.340[z]

 Abbreviations